 Positions are normally advertised on the jobs site for a minimum of five (5) working days.
 Positions may be posted with a closing date, at which time no further applications may be considered.
 Positions may also be posted with a guaranteed consideration date (the date by which complete applications must be submitted to ensure consideration), with additional applications accepted following that date as needed to provide a sufficient pool of applicants.
 Candidate materials are accepted through the recruiting system.

 Once the hiring manager has identified a finalist candidate and completed reference checks, the hiring manager may request a salary offer from Human Resources.
-Before an employment offer is made to a successful candidate, the department should discuss the hiring decision and the conditions of the employment offer with the Recruitment Coordinator.
+Before an employment offer is made to a successful candidate, the department should discuss the hiring decision and the conditions of the employment offer with the Human Resources Manager.
 When the offer is contingent on successful completion of a background check and/or pre-employment testing, Human Resources will work directly with the candidate to coordinate those processes.
 Human Resources will also work with the hiring manager to prepare an appointment letter following the acceptance of a verbal offer.

 After accepting a verbal offer, selected candidates should sign and return the appointment letter to Human Resources as soon as possible.
 Access to network resources including university email systems cannot be granted until required documents have been submitted.
 All new staff members report to Human Resources within the first few days of employment to complete necessary forms and to be scheduled to attend an orientation program.

 The Immigration Reform and Control Act of 1986 requires that all staff hired by the university provide documentation to verify eligibility for employment in the United States.
 This verification should be presented to Human Resources on the first day of employment, but no later than the third business day after hire.
 Failure to provide proof of employment eligibility within the time period required by law may result in release from university employment.

 D. Employment of Current Students in Staff Positions